 Learn about the value of human services, the lasting effects of ongoing budget cuts on community well being and the efficiency of our sector compared to other Illinois industries.

-Impact of the Minimum Wage Legislation
+Impact of Illinois’ New Minimum Wage Law

 Create a Better Illinois: National Analysis Makes Case for Reassessing Human Service Reimbursement Rates